wandb/docs/docs/guides/model_registry/consume-models.md

 # Download a model version

 Use the W&B Python SDK or the W&B App UI to download a model that you have linked to the Model Registry.
-Downloading a model is particularly useful if you want to evaluate a model's performance, make predictions with a dataset, or use ship the model to production.
+Downloading a model is particularly useful if you want to evaluate a model's performance, make predictions with a dataset, or ship the model to production.

 :::info
 You are responsible for providing additional Python functions, API calls to reconstruct, deserialize your model into a form that you can work with.